 Referral and placement of the MSFW customer remains a challenge for states' workforce system.
 The capacity to share responsibility for this constituency and efficiently coordinate available resources can leverage local areas' mutual effectiveness as well as improve the customer service experience.
-Texas encourages coenrollment of MSFW customers in services provided by TWC, the Boards, and MET.
+Texas encourages coenrollment of MSFW customers in services provided by TWC, Boards, and the NFJP grantee in Texas.
 The SMA examines coenrollment activity during an annual review of each MSFW-significant Workforce Solutions Office.

-The advantages of TWC's statewide MOU with MET include the following:
+The advantages of TWC's statewide MOU with the NFJP grantee in Texas include the following: